jama95/JSFormValidator/CONTRIBUTING.md

 ### When to use discussions?

 If you have questions about how to use or suggestions for new features or improvements.
 If you have a problem with the functionality and you are not sure if it is a bug or not.
-*In this case, if the conclusion of the community is that it is an unreported bug, please report it.*
+>*In this case, if the conclusion of the community is that it is an unreported bug, please report it in [issues](https://github.com/jama95/JSFormValidator/issues/new).*

 ### Create a discussion

 You should always check to see if a related [discussion](https://github.com/jama95/JSFormValidator/discussions) already exists before starting a [new one](https://github.com/jama95/JSFormValidator/discussions/new/choose).

->:memo:Select the correct category and always set an appropriate label.
+>:warning:Select the correct category and always set an appropriate label.

 ## Issues

-The only and the best way to report any problem.
+The only and the best way to report a bug.

 ### When to use issues?